Shibly/memcached_wrapper/readme.md

 + `brew install php55-memcache`

-	I'm using php55 .
+	I'm using php 5.5 .
 If you've installed different php version using brew, then command should be different .
 Like if you've installed php 5.4 then the command will be

 + `brew install php54-memcache`